 The NSW Procurement Board is subject to the direction and control of the Minister in the exercise of its functions and is able to establish subcommittees and advisory groups to assist the Board.
 The NSW Procurement Board is supported by the Procurement Leadership Group, Industry Advisory Group and procurement category working groups.

-The NSW Procurement Board has issued a Strategic Directions Statement to outline its reform program in 2013 and 2014.
+The NSW Procurement Board has issued Strategic Directions Statements to outline its reform program in 2013, 2014 and 2015.
 It has also issued a Procurement Roadmap summarising the Strategic Directions Statement.

 Procurement Leadership Group

 The Procurement Leadership Group, reporting to the NSW Procurement Board, comprises senior executives drawn from across the public sector.
 The Group supports and makes recommendations to the NSW Procurement Board on matters determined by the Group or referred to it by the NSW Procurement Board.
 A primary purpose of the Group will be to achieve and maintain consistent approaches to procurement across agencies and senior procurement leadership within agencies.